Aberdeen loses court battle on tax avoidance scheme

 A First Tier tax tribunal blocked the EBT in 2010, prompting Aberdeen to launch a successful appeal to overturn the ruling in the Upper Tribunal a year later.

-In a subsequent appeal against that decision, three Scottish judges ruled last week in favor of HMRC and reinstated the 2010 decision.
+In a subsequent appeal against that decision, three Scottish judges ruled last week in favour of HMRC and reinstated the 2010 decision.

 "We are disappointed that the court's decision has gone against us, but we welcome the fact that we can now draw a line under this issue," an Aberdeen spokesman said on Monday.